CommonplaceRobotics/RobotControlApps/minimal_cpp/README.md

 This app is intended as a minimal example and as a base for new app development.

+The features shown in this sample are available from iRC V14-001 but the API (```AppClient.h```) will be updated for the newest feature set.
+Check the other samples for other features.

 ## Files

 ### Base directory